milanaryal/milanaryal.github.io/_posts/2015/2015-06-06-getting-started-with-grunt.md

 ### Further reading

-This is the basic foundation for learning Grunt, you can also further lean by the following links:
+This is the basic foundation for learning Grunt, you can learn more by the following links:

 * The [getting started](http://gruntjs.com/getting-started/) with grunt guide
 * The [installing grunt](http://gruntjs.com/installing-grunt/) guide